iron-bound-designs/exchange-addon-membership-product-restriction/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Membership Product Restrictions is an iThemes Exchange add-on that allows you to require users to have a certain membership product to purchase a desired item.
+Easily control who can purchase your products based on iThemes Exchange Memberships.

 == Description ==

 This plugin allows you to restrict the purchase product to customers who have purchased a desired membership.

-You can only let members purchase the product, or you can offer it to members for free, or even charge an additional fee for non-members.
+You can only let members purchase the product, offer it to members for free, or even charge an additional fee for non-members.

 Requires iThemes Exchange and the Membership Add-on.